Andy Williams: Hobbies

-Williams was a noted art collector whose collection had hung in his homes, his offices, and in the Moon River Theatre, and was exhibited at the Saint Louis Art Museum in 1997 and 1998.
+Williams was a noted art collector whose collection was exhibited at the Saint Louis Art Museum in 1997 and 1998.
 After his death, his collection was split among several auction houses.
 His paintings went to Christie's New York, where they fetched over $50 million.
-His folk art collection was sold at Skinner for $2,471,725.
-His collection of Navajo blankets was sold by Sotheby's on May 21, 2013, yielding $978,506 (£642,064).
+His folk art collection was sold at Skinner for $2.5 million.
+His collection of Navajo blankets was sold by Sotheby's on May 21, 2013, yielding just under $1 million.

 Illness and death

-In a surprise appearance at his theater in November 2011, Williams announced that he had been diagnosed with bladder cancer.
-After chemotherapy treatment in Houston, he and his wife moved to a rented home in Malibu, California, to be closer to cancer specialists in the Los Angeles area.
+In an appearance at his theater in 2011, Williams announced he was diagnosed with bladder cancer.
+After chemotherapy in Houston, he and his wife rented a home in Malibu, California to be close to cancer specialists in Los Angeles.

-On September 25, 2012, Williams died of bladder cancer at the age of 84 at his home in Branson, Missouri.
-Williams' body was cremated, and his ashes were sprinkled into the artificial waterway named Moon River at his theater in Branson.
-The memorial service for Williams was held a month later.
+On September 25, 2012, Williams died aged 84 at his home in Branson.
+Williams was cremated, and his ashes were sprinkled into the artificial Moon River at his theatre in Branson.
+The memorial service was held a month later.